juhasev/sample-ninja-help/edit-project-notifications.md

 ### Notifications

-If the “Enable email notifications” is switched on, then if any of the criteria in the main Setting tab for **Action thresholds** are triggered The Project Manager (and Assistant Manager if enabled) will automatically get Email notifications when:
+If the “Enable email notifications” is switched on, then Sample Ninja will send project notifications for this project.
+These include **Action thresholds** configured in panel settings but may also include other notifications like:

-- Response rate % falls under the set Rate
+- Run out of sample
-- Completion rate % falls under the set Rate
+- Project sampling errors
-- Survey rating falls under the set rating (between 1 and 10)
+- Project completed notification

-- “Speeders” are below a length of interview which is XX% of the average length of interview for a project.
+> If user is logged in an instant notification is used instead of email!
+Instant notification are displayed at the top right corner.